The main facts and figures show that:

 These statistics are estimates based on the sample of people who took part in the survey, and may not reflect the whole population.
 You should therefore use caution when interpreting them.

-The FRS only covers private households.
+The Family Resources Survey only covers private households.
 This means that individuals who live in communal accommodation (for example, care homes) or have no fixed address (for example, the homeless) are not included in these results.

 What the data measures

 The data measures the gross weekly income of households in the UK.
-Gross income is the amount a household receives from all sources before tax and National Insurance is deducted.
+Gross income is the amount of income from all sources before taxes and other deductions.

 A household can be one person living alone or a group of people living at the same address sharing a kitchen and either a living room, sitting room or dining area.